c4arl0s/RysGitTutorial/README.md

 * master
 ```

 The following diagram reflects our repository's history before and after the merge.
-Can you figure out why was this a fast-forward merge instead of a 3-way merge?
+Can you figure out why was this a **fast-forward** merge instead of a **3-way merge**?

 ![Screen Shot 2020-05-25 at 9 40 01](https://user-images.githubusercontent.com/24994818/82822643-bb57bc80-9e6b-11ea-9d72-eb5c7f1d250c.png)